networkop/dpu-ptp/README.md

 To get the API key login ngc.nvidia.com and go to Setup->Generate API Key, press the Generate API Key from the top right corner.

+2. Make sure you've downloaded the mlxconfig_host.db from the [Rivermax Getting Started page](https://developer.nvidia.com/networking/rivermax-getting-started) and copied the file to the DPU.

-2. Check the input variables and update them to match your environment
+3. Check the input variables and update them to match your environment

 ```
 ip_address: 20.138.1.1/16